ProjectZeroSlackr/ProjectZeroSlackr-SVN/ReadMe from Keripo.txt

 free time.
 If you are an experienced programmer/developer and are willing to actively join in, feel free to contact me.
 If you are a happy end user, feel free to drop by in a ZeroSlackr forum thread and say a word of thanks.
-As this project is for my own interest, I do not ask for donations or the sort, but if you that nice, feel free to via ZeroSlackr's SourceForge page.
-I myself have been working on this through my 2gb iPod nano (for which I also rely on soley for music as well) but I don't plan on buying a new iPod nor iPhone/iPod Touch.
+If you are feeling particularly nice, feel free to donate via ZeroSlackr's SourceForge page.
+I myself have been working on this through my 2GB iPod nano (for which I also rely on soley for music as well) but I do not currently have any plans on buying a new iPod nor iPhone/iPod Touch.
 I may buy a Sansa e200 as I am currently depending on others with the SansaLinux port.
+Donations would help.

 Either way, I hope you enjoy using ZeroSlackr and remember to leave a word of thanks somewhere or, better yet, help